 Learn more about how we diagnose and treat pediatric blood disorders.

-Though inherited bone marrow failure syndromes themselves cannot be cured, the failure of bone marrow to produce the required blood cells can be treated and cured, most often with allogeneic stem cell transplantation.
+Though inherited pediatric bone marrow failure syndromes themselves cannot be cured, the failure of bone marrow to produce the required blood cells can be treated and cured, most often with allogeneic stem cell transplantation.
+Learn more at Memorial Sloan Kettering.

-For patients with acquired severe aplastic anemia, our team of experts develops a treatment plan designed to cure the bone marrow failure if possible, address any additional symptoms, and improve your child’s quality of life.
+Learn more about acquired severe aplastic anemia and how our team of experts at Memorial Sloan Kettering develops a treatment plan designed to cure the bone marrow failure if possible, address any additional symptoms, and improve your child's quality of life.

-Patients with beta-thalassemia and sickle cell disease can receive supportive care, and in some cases, a cure through stem cell transplantation.
+Learn about Hemoglobinopathy disorders to help understand how patients with beta-thalassemia and sickle cell disease can receive supportive care, and in some cases, a cure through stem cell transplantation.
+Learn more at Memorial Sloan Kettering.